Extension System

 hook.sh # Entry point script

-README.md # Documentation (recommended)2
+README.md # Documentation (recommended)Extension Manifest

 # extension.yaml